ahmed22362/ITI-graduation-project-endpoint-monitor/README.md

 **Cause:** Kaniko pod template had outdated Jenkins URL without port number.
 **Solution:** Created automated update script (`update-jenkins-url.sh`) to sync Jenkins URL in pod template with Terraform output.

+### **5. Ingress Failing Due to Cross-Namespace Services**

+**Cause:** Jenkins, ArgoCD, and the Node app were in different namespaces from the Ingress resource, preventing the AWS Load Balancer controller from routing traffic correctly.
+**Solution:** Used TargetGroupBinding resources to reference services across namespaces (service.namespace) and attach them to a single ALB via cross-namespace IngressClass support.
 ---